Donor Profile

 • Increasing sustainability and inclusivity in the financial sectors of priority countries through financial products and services for SMEs, especially those owned by women and youth.

 The Netherlands streamlined processes for CSOs to access funding in December 2022.
-Dutch Minister for Foreign Trade and Development Cooperation announced that the Netherlands has made an additional EUR8 million ( US$8 million) available for the Civic Space Fund's ‘flex option', meant for urgent, short-term projects, and lowered the application request minimum from EUR100,000 ( US$105,000) to EUR25,000 ( US$26,000).
+Former Dutch Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher announced that the Netherlands has made an additional EUR8 million ( US$8 million) available for the Civic Space Fund's ‘flex option', meant for urgent, short-term projects, and lowered the application request minimum from EUR100,000 ( US$105,000) to EUR25,000 ( US$26,000).

 The government divides grants for civil society in the new policy framework into seven specific themes:

-• Climate mitigation and adaptation;
+• Climate adaptation and mitigation;

 • Increasing sustainability of value chains;